Explicit Estimators for Loss Tomography: Assumption, Notation and Sufficient Statistics

 \subsection{Notation}

-Let $T=(V, E)$ be a multicast tree used to dispatch probes from a source to a number of receivers. $V=\{v_0, v_1, ... v_m\}$ is a set of nodes and $E=\{e_1,..., e_m\}$ is a set of directed links that connect the nodes in $V$ to form the multicast tree, where $v_0$ is the root of the multicast tree.
-Each node except for $v_0$ has a parent, let $v_{f(i)}$ be the parent of $v_i$ and $e_i$ is used to connect $v_{f(i)}$ to $v_i$.
-If $f_l(i)$ is used to denote the ancestor that is $l$ hops away from node $i$ along the path to the root, we then have $a(i)=\{f(i), f_2(i),\cdot\cdot, f_k(i)\}$ be the ancestors of node $i$.
-In addition, we use $R$ to represent all receivers attached to the leaf nodes and use $R(i)$ to represent the receivers attached to $T(i)$ that is a multicast subtree with $e_i$ as its root link. $d_i$ is used to represent the descendants attached to node $i$ that is a nonempty set, where $|d_i|$ is used to denote the number of elements in $d_i$.
-Note that a descendant of a node is either a multicast subtree or a link connecting a leaf node.
-If $n$ probes are sent from $v_0$ to $R$, each of them gives rise of an independent realization $X^{(i)}, i=1,...., n$, of the pass(loss) process $X$, $X_k^i=1, k\in V$ if probe $i$ reaches $v_k$; otherwise $X_k^i=0$.
-The sample $Y=(X_j^{(i)})^{i \in \{1,..,n\}}_{j \in R}$ comprises the data set for estimation that can be divided into sections according to $R(k)$, where $Y_k$ denotes the part of the sample observed by $R(k)$.
+To make the following discussion rigorous, we use a large number of symbols in the following discussion that may overwhelm some of the readers who are not familiar with loss tomography.
+To avoid this, the symbols are gradually introduced through the paper.
+For the frequently used symbols, we introduce them in this and next sections, whereas the others will be brought up later when needed.

-If $X_k$, the pass process of link $k$, is an independent identical distributed ({\it i.i.d.}) process and follows a Bernoulli distribution, a set of sufficient statistics have been identified in \cite{Zhu11}, one for a node that is called the confirmed arrivals at the node and defined as follows: where $y_j^i$ denotes the observation of receiver $j, j \in R(k),$ for probe $i$. $y_j^i=1$ if the probe is observed by receiver $j$; otherwise, $y_j^i= 0$.
+Let $T=(V, E)$ be the multicast tree used to dispatch probes from a source to a number of receivers, where $V=\{v_0, v_1, ... v_m\}$ is a set of nodes and $E=\{e_1,..., e_m\}$ is a set of directed links that connect the nodes in $V$.
+By default $v_0$ is the root node of the multicast tree to which the source is attached.
+The set of leaf nodes $R, R \subset V$ represents all receivers attached to $T$.
+If $f(i)$ is used to denote the parent of node $i$, there is a correspondence between nodes and links, where $e_i$ is the link connecting $v_{f(i)}$ to $v_i$. $e_1$ is called the root link since it connects $v_0$ to $v_1$.